Development of an offline and online hybrid model for the Integrated Forecasting System: Step 2: online training

 As explained in \cref{ssec:offline-nn-architecture}, the neural network is applied in grid-point space and the implementation in the IFS takes the following steps: \begin{enumerate} \item the input fields are obtained via an inverse spectral transform of the IFS spectral t, lnsp, vo, and d fields, and then normalised as described in \cref{ssec:offline-nn-architecture}; \item the neural network is then applied in the normalised, grid-point space, and the output is denormalised; \item the obtained correction is rescaled to the time step of the model, as explained in \citet{farchi-2023}; \item finally, the rescaled correction is transformed into spectral space via a forward spectral transform to get the forcing term that is applied in the forecast following \cref{eq:methodology-nn4dvar-model}. \end{enumerate} The latter step uses the same infrastructure as the forcing formulation of weak constraint 4D-Var developed by \citet{laloyaux-2020}.

-All our experiments described in sub-sections to follow were performed using a standard research configuration of the weak constraint 4D-Var system with a $\qty{12}{\hour}$ assimilation window and using the latest IFS cycle 48r1.
+All our experiments described in sub-sections to follow were performed using a standard research configuration of the weak constraint 4D-Var system with a $\qty{12}{\hour}$ assimilation window and using the latest available IFS cycle 48r1.
 The setup comprised three outer loops, with the model forecast resolution of TCo399\footnote{TCo$N$ means here that the data is at spectral resolution T$N$, interpolated onto a octahedral reduced Gaussian grid.} and the inner loop resolutions of TL95, TL159 and TL255 \footnote{TL$N$ means here that the data is at spectral resolution T$N$, interpolated onto a linear reduced Gaussian grid.}.
-In all our experiments employing the neural network model error correction we also applied the corrections in the medium range ($\qty{10}{\day}$) forecasts.
+In all our experiments employing the neural network model error correction we applied the corrections in the assimilation, in all three outer itertions, and also in the medium range ($\qty{10}{\day}$) forecasts.
 The corrections applied in the forecasts were updated every $\qty{12}{\hour}$.
 We chose the summer of 2022 (June, July, August), which is outside of the offline training data set, as the evaluation period and the standard weak constraint configuration of \citet{laloyaux-2020b} as the evaluation reference.
+As illustrated in \cref{sapp:offline-temporal-scores}, summer is the season where the NN is most accurate offline.
+Therefore, one should keep in mind that the results might be not as good as the one presented below when evaluating in other seasons.